Kait12woodard/Resume/README.md

 # Vue Resume Portfolio

 This is a personal resume website built using Vue.js to showcase my experience, technical projects, and background in software development.
 It includes animated interactions and a stylized layout designed to reflect both professionalism and personality.
+Please check it out live [here](myportfolio-hireme-gxdhggandsbaedfy.westus2-01.azurewebsites.net).

 ## Features